nanewtech/P3RE-Countdown/README.md

 # P3Reload-Countdown-Bot
-simple bot to see when persona 3 reload is released
+simple bot to see when persona 3 reload: Episode Aigis is released

 ## Features